 There are two unique classes of plastic materials, thermosets and thermoplastics, each of which has its advantages and limitations

 If plastics are used, thermoset plastics offer the greatest potential for containing a fire.
-These cross-linked plastics create a chemical bond during the manufacturing process used to make components from this material type.
+During the manufacturing process to make components out of this material type, a chemical reaction creates cross linked bonds in the material.
 This chemical bond cannot be reversed, which produces high temperature resistance, no true melting of the material, and the inability of a thermoset to ignite if exposed to a sustained flame.
 All excellent properties for an enclosure component to contain an internal product fire.
-Unfortunately, thermosets are not recyclable, components made from this material type tend to be more expense than a thermoplastic equivalent, can restrict styling options, and are typically very brittle, which make thermosets susceptible to cracking and breakage but still need to meet other product requirements such as unintentionally dropping the product or shipment of the product to the store.
+Unfortunately, thermosets are not recyclable and components made from this material type tend to be more expensive than a thermoplastic equivalent.
+This material type can restrict styling options, and are typically very brittle, which make thermosets susceptible to cracking and breakage but still need to meet other product requirements such as unintentionally dropping the product or shipment of the product to the store.

 Thermoplastic materials do not create an irreversible chemical bond during the manufacturing process nor can one be added by a post operation.
 Thermoplastics therefore produce performance properties significantly different than thermosets, including fire performance.
 Thermoplastics will melt, exhibit permanent deflection when exposed to elevated temperatures below their melting point, and continue to burn after igniting.
 All of these thermoplastic properties vary depending on the base material type such as polypropylene, polyester, nylon, acetal, etc.